 With proper care, THCA sand can remain fresh and potent for several months or even longer.

-Yes—while THCA is derived from hemp and may be legal under federal law in the U.S., its legal status varies by stateand can be a bit tricky due to its conversion to THC when heated.
+However, there are legal restrictions to consider.
+While THCA is derived from hemp and may be legal under federal law in the U.S., its legal status varies by stateand can be a bit tricky due to its conversion to THC when heated.

 Here’s a quick overview of what you need to know: